BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Microsoft Surface Pro and NTrig
 -------------------------------

-Krita 3.3.0 supports the Windows Pointer API (Windows Ink) natively.
+Krita 3.3.0 and later supports the Windows Pointer API (Windows Ink) natively.
 Your Surface Pro or other n-trig enabled pen tablet should work out of the box with Krita after you enable Windows Ink in Settings/Configure Krita/Tablet.